pzivich/zEpid/README.md

     Causal inference tools (https://www.hsph.harvard.edu/causal/software/)
     Propensity score matching algorithms
     Forest plot
-    Life Table
     Network analysis tools to complement NetworkX functions Mathematical Modeling tools

 A full guide of the package and a sample dataframe are underdevelopment.
 Please see my other repository ('Python-for-Epidemiologists') for more information.
 For examples before the guide is uploaded, please see zepid_tutorial in documents and the walkthrough.md for some general guides

 If you have any requests for items to be included, please contact me and I will work on adding any requested features.
+You can contact me either through github or email

 #To do:
--Update docs in base.py
+-Update docs
--Add table generation to calc.py
--Add tabulate to list of dependencies
--Revise IPW to class (potentially).
-Need to see if it is more efficient / easier